lisawagner/beautiful-dnd-issue-tracker/README.md

 - Ability to drag columns into a new order
 - Ability to move task to different columns
 - Ability to re-order tasks in a column
+- Accessibility: Custom screen reader logic added (requires screen reader software turned on to use/test)

 ### [Demo](https://friendly-redux-shopping-cart.netlify.app/)